ashaffir/crypto-trader/README.md

 2) Launch UI: `streamlit run ui/ui_app.py`

 3) Use the sidebar to toggle the bot and tune strategy parameters.
 Recent signals and outcomes will appear as data arrives.

+## Strategy Overview

+See `docs/strategy.md` for a description of the live momentum strategy, including equations for computed features, the signal emission rule, a flow schematic, and practical tuning advice.